-So, for my second route of the game I chose to pursue Kanata, he was probably the character I was looking forward to the most.
-I love tsundere characters, I find their hot/cold personalities cute, they are my otoge bias.
-Kanata was everything you’d expect from a tsundere, it’s obvious that he is in love with Tsukiko, but he keeps his feelings hidden…though to be honest, the only person really fooled by his act is Tsukiko.
+So, for my second route of Starry Sky in Spring I chose to pursue Kanata Nanami.
+He was probably the character I was looking forward to the most.
+I love tsundere characters, I find their hot/cold personalities cute.
+Kanata was everything you’d expect from a tsundere.
+Like the other boys it’s obvious that he is in love with Tsukiko.
+But he keeps his feelings hidden, though to be honest, the only person really fooled by his act is Tsukiko.

 I definitely enjoyed Kanata’s route more than I did Yoh’s, maybe its because I felt bad for the guy.
 He’s been in love with the same girl for years, but she is too oblivious to notice!
 Then when she does acknowledge his feelings, she does her best to deny them, friend zoning him in the process.